CACAO: Cooperatives Addressing Child Labor Accountability Outcomes

 The CACAO project aims to increase the number of cocoa cooperatives demonstrating a reduction of child labor in the cocoa supply chain by implementing activities to:

-The project will also strengthen the capacity of government agencies to enforce child labor laws within cocoa cooperatives and the capacity of cocoa cooperatives to monitor child labor on their members’ farms.
-CACAO also will work with the Government of Côte d’Ivoire to pilot a farm-to-cooperative traceability system as part of cooperative accountability in child labor monitoring.
-In addition, it will build the capacity of cocoa cooperatives to support vulnerable members’ households directly and by linking their members with other service providers.
+The project also strengthens the capacity of government agencies to enforce child labor laws within cocoa cooperatives and the capacity of cocoa cooperatives to monitor child labor on their members’ farms.
+CACAO is also piloting a farm-to-cooperative traceability system with the Government of Côte d’Ivoire as part of cooperative accountability in child labor monitoring.
+In addition, it is building the capacity of cocoa cooperatives to support vulnerable members’ households directly and by linking their members with other service providers.

-This work involves identifying roles and responsibilities of relevant stakeholders; mapping, improving, and/or facilitating linkages between cooperatives, law enforcement authorities, and social protection programs and coordination systems, processes, and activities; and implementing awareness raising activities.
+This work involves identifying the roles and responsibilities of relevant stakeholders; mapping, improving, and/or facilitating linkages between cooperatives, law enforcement authorities, and social protection programs and coordination systems, processes, and activities; and implementing awareness-raising activities.

 Results